New medications specifically for migraine headaches

 CGRP Blockers show impressive results

-As migraine sufferers know, there are several medications that are commonly used to reduce the frequency of headaches.
+Several medications are commonly used to reduce the frequency of headaches.
 These fall into several broad classes:

 - Anti-hypertensive medications (blood pressure control drugs)